Business Continuity

 Naomi Hamlin |

 The CFO role continues to evolve to match the changing needs of organisations.
-With responsibilities that traditionally centered around the financial health of a company, the CFO now plugs in to employee experience, sustainability efforts, transformation through technology, and more—previously, responsibilities held exclusively by other C-level executives.
+With responsibilities that traditionally centred around the financial health of a company, the CFO now plugs in to employee experience, sustainability efforts, transformation through technology, and more—previously, responsibilities held exclusively by other C-level executives.
 Today, the CFO partners with colleagues in the C-suite, like the CHRO, to ensure each facet of the organisation runs smoothly.

 SAP Concur recently surveyed 220 finance leaders from seven markets to better understand the current challenges, opportunities, and evolving responsibilities that their role now encompasses.
 Key findings from the report, released today, include: